 So a few weeks ago when Will went out for a training run I was tasked with making a delicious breakfast for him to refuel with when he got back.

-So I decided to whip up some Turkish eggs and oh man was that a good decision.
+So I decided to whip up some eggs with chilli butter and goat’s cheese and oh man was that a good decision.
 They’re filling and pretty healthy (apart from the butter I guess, feel free to leave off if you want to reduce the calories).

 Classic Turkish eggs uses a plain Greek yoghurt but I decided to add a little extra to it by whipping up the yoghurt with some goat’s cheese similar to the whipped feta in these beetroot burgers and it added so much flavour to the final dish.

 Once the whipped goat’s cheese was done it was simply a case of poaching a couple of eggs (you can have one or two here depending on how hungry you are) and throwing together some chilli butter.

 I used aleppo chilli flakes and smoked paprika for the butter.
 Aleppo chilli flakes are pretty mild but have the most delicious flavour and we use them all the time in our cooking but if you can’t get hold of them then use a mild chilli powder or dried chilli flakes instead.

 - Goat’s Cheese: You can adjust the amount used according to taste but I’d be wary of going too cheesy.
 Use leftovers in this tomato pasta recipe

 - Greek Yoghurt: Make sure you go for full fat, that’s really what you need to get it to whip well and spread nicely on the plate.
 Add leftover yoghurt to the slaw for these cauliflower tacos